(Published February 16, 2016)

 While the Food and Drug Administration mulls its Arthritis Advisory Committee’s 21-3 vote to approve Celltrion’s CT-P13 biosimilar to infliximab (Enbrel®, Amgen), payers have time to consider what Celltrion’s launch may mean for their specialty pharmacy budget.
 This may not be known for some time, especially if one considers that the price of the reference product and biosimilar may fluctuate through a contracting cycle or two.
 Let’s contemplate 2 areas that can affect how we view contracting/pricing quite a bit.

-First, if the biosimilar manufacturer launches its new product at a 15% discount (as Sandoz did in launching the first biosimilar Zarxio® last Autumn), what will be the reaction of the innovator’s manufacturer?
+First, if the biosimilar manufacturer launches its new product at a 15% discount (as Sandoz did in launching the first biosimilar Zarxio® in 2015), what will be the reaction of the innovator’s manufacturer?
 Will they meet that price?
 Will they increase their rebates to compensate and to retain as much marketshare as possible?
 If this happens, will the biosimilar manufacturer, knowing payers are seeking the lowest possible price, drop their price/increase their rebates another 10%?
 Another aspect is that Amgen may feel that its principal hospital business for Neupogen is less threatened by Zarxio.
 This “contracting dance” may be played out over months or years.

 Second, pharmaceutical companies have been known to raise their prices in anticipation of new generic drug competition, trying to maximize rev